The teaching of reading at Manchester Road begins as soon as the children come to our Early Years (Little Owls, Hedgehogs and Rabbits)

 Throughout the Early Years children learn how to sound out words using synthetic phonics -a specialised program in which all our EY team are trained.

 In addition to being taught phonics, the children will also take home a library book or a school reading book.
-When they are ready to start reading text independently, the children will join a guided reading group.
+When they are ready to start reading text independently, the children will join a reading group.